sowbug/groove/README.md

   advanced than what `stable` provides, so it's OK to install just that one.
 - If you're developing on Linux, `apt install` the packages you find buried somewhere in `.github/workflows/build.yml`.
+- Also `apt install mold`, which provides faster linking during development.
+If you don't want to use mold, or can't, then comment out the section in `.cargo/config.toml` that specifies use of mold.
 - `cargo build`, and then try the commands listed in the other Getting Started section.
 Or try `cargo install` if you want the current binaries installed in your PATH (not recommended).